• Skip to primary navigation

 There is only so far you can go with substituting ingredients for this one, since it's so simple, but here are some ideas:

-• Sparkling wine - if you don't have a bottle of bubbly, you can use regular white wine, or even rosé.
-(But it'll be a lot less festive!)
+• Sparkling wine - if you don't have a bottle of bubbly, you can use regular white wine, or even rosé, and mix it with sparkling water.

 • Cranberry juice - if you can't find 100% cranberry juice, try to find pomegranate juice, or another dark red juice.